You should read this policy in full, but here are the key points:

 We need to collect, store and process this information so we can provide a safe, reliable, and legal service, and to understand how vTime XR and our website are used so we can make them better.
 Broadly, the categories of data we collect and store are for:

 We use your information for two reasons.
 Firstly, to allow us to provide a safe, reliable and legal service and to understand how vTime XR and our website is used.
 This is part of your contract with us when you accept our terms and conditions and if you do not agree to this then you will not be able to and should not try to access our services.

 The other use of your data, provided you give us specific consent, is for marketing purposes such as newsletters or competitions.
 You may withdraw this consent at any time and still continue to use our services, subject to this privacy notice and our terms and conditions.

 We never sell your information to third parties.
-However, like most other internet based services, we use third party service providers (such as Amazon Web Services and Google Analytics and Facebook) to either host our services or provide additional functionality to our services or marketing.
+However, like most other internet-based services, we use third-party service providers (such as Amazon Web Services, Google Analytics and Facebook) to either host our services or provide additional functionality to our services or marketing.

 vTime XR is a global service, so your information may be stored and processed at times on servers outside of the European Union, typically in the USA.
 The data protection and other laws of the United States and other countries might not be as comprehensive as those in the European Union, but please be assured that we take steps to protect your privacy.

 You can ask us at any time to disclose to you or correct what data we hold on you by emailing data@vTime.net, or you can download your data here.
 Also, you can ask us to delete your data, but once deleted your account will be deactivated and you will not be able to access our services.
 If you delete your own account, your data will automatically be deleted.